 - Awards from the Tennessee Charter School Growth Fund.

 - Investing in Innovation (i3) grants.
-The Achievement School District has several of these grants to award.

 In 2013, this Lipscomb University study examined the best uses of Charter School Program (CSP) grant funds.